-Bulgaria agrees to give the Tribunal all facilities and information required by it for carrying out its investigations.
-8.
+The High Contracting parties agree to give the Tribunal all facilities and information required by it for carrying out its investigations.

-The language in which the proceedings shall be conducted shall, unless otherwise agreed, be English, French, or Italian, as may be determined by the Allied or Associated Power concerned.
-9.
+The language in which the proceedings shall be conducted shall, unless otherwise agreed, be English, French, Italian, or Japanese, as may be determined by the Allied or Associated Power concerned.